d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 Unfortunately random search also comes with a few shortcomings.
 First, it does not adapt the sampling distribution based on the previous observations it collected so far.
-Hence, it is equally likely to sample a poorly performing configurations than a better performing configuration.
-Second, the same amount of resources is spent for all configurations, even though some may show poor initial performance and are less likely to outperform previously seen configurations.
+Hence, it is equally likely to sample a poorly performing configuration than a better performing configuration.
+Second, the same amount of resources are spent for all configurations, even though some may show poor initial performance and are less likely to outperform previously seen configurations.

 In the next sections we will look at more sample efficient hyperparameter optimization